intelligent-staffing-systems/demo-api/README.md

    poetry install
 ```

+### pre-commit hooks
+Run `pre-commit install` to install pre-commit into your git hooks. pre-commit will now run on every commit.
+Every time you clone a project using pre-commit running pre-commit install should always be the first thing you do.
+Linting is also done via actions each time you remote commit.
+Occassionally run `pre-commit autoupdate` to get the latest repos for plugins, afterwhich you again run `pre-commit install`.

-### Step 5: Running the Application
+### Running the Application

-To run the Dash application within the Poetry-managed environment, you can use the `poetry run` command.
-This ensures you're using the correct versions of Python and all dependencies.
+Run locally within the Poetry-managed environment -- this ensures you're using the correct versions of Python and all dependencies.

 ```bash
 poetry run python app.py
 ```

-This command should be used each time you want to run your application, ensuring that the correct virtual environment is always utilized.

 ### Adding and Managing Dependencies